 You need to notify anyone who needs to know about your marital status.
 For example:

-A copy of the decree absolute (or in some cases, the original certificate) is generally all the documentary evidence that you need to provide.
+A copy of the Final Order (previously known as a Decree Absolute), or in some cases the original certificate, is generally all the documentary evidence that you need to provide.